Colleges by Location

 Job Placement

-The starting salary for graduates employed within six months of graduating at this school averages 35,000 USD.
+The average base annual starting salary of the students who were employed within six months of graduation at this institution is 35,000 USD.

 $35,000